-Assume you have gone to one of the supermarkets 5 times to buy groceries in the last month, now Supermarket owner wants to know how many customers have come in the last month.
-So here the question is they want to know how many customers have come not how many times, so in your case, you might have gone 5 times but actual customer count is 1 only not 5.
+Assume you have gone to one of the supermarkets 5 times to buy groceries in the last month.
+The supermarket owner wants to know how many customers have come in the previous month.
+So, the question is, they want to know how many customers have come, not how many times.
+So, you might have gone 5 times in your case, but the actual customer count is 1, not 5.

 For example, look at the below data.

-Upon applying the pivot table we got the unique customer count as 7 whereas only two customers have come to the supermarket.
-So getting a unique count isn’t the straight forward one.
+Upon applying the PivotTable, we got a unique customer count of 7.
+In comparison, only two customers have come to the supermarket.
+So, getting a unique count is not straightforward.

 How to Get Unique Value in Pivot Table?